artificialarea/DSA-Arrays/README.md

 ## 3. Exploring the pop() method

-see: **[`array-actions.js`](https://github.com/artificialarea/DSA-Arrays/blob/main/array-actions.js)** if import `array-v1.js`
+see: **[`array-actions.js`](https://github.com/artificialarea/DSA-Arrays/blob/main/array-actions.js)** (with import `array-v1.js`)

 **What is the length, capacity and memory address of your array after some `arr.pop()`s?**

 `Array { length: 3, _capacity: 18, ptr: 45 }`
-> We popped 3 times which decreases the length by 3, but the capacity and memory address have already been shifted by pushing and remain as is.
+> We popped 3 times which decreases the length by 3, but the capacity and memory address have already been shifted by previous pushing and remain as is.